Vietnam.vn - Nền tảng quảng bá Việt Nam

 However, strict international sanctions against Syria remain in place and HTS is also subject to the harshest international sanctions.

-Senior analyst Delaney Simon at the International Crisis Group wrote on social media X , that Syria is "one of the most heavily sanctioned countries in the world", adding that maintaining such restrictions would be like "pulling the rug from under Syria's feet just as it is trying to stand firm".
+Senior analyst Delaney Simon at the International Crisis Group wrote on social media X , that Syria is "one of the most heavily sanctioned countries in the world", adding that maintaining such restrictions would be like "pulling the rug from under Syria's feet just when it is trying to stand firm".

-In another development, in his first interview in his new position with Al Jazeera on December 10, Mr. al-Bashir said: "We have invited members from the old government as well as some directors in Idlib to participate in supporting the transition process.
+In another development, in his first interview in his new position with Al Jazeera on December 10, Mr. al-Bashir said: "We have invited members from the old government as well as some directors in Idlib to participate to support the transition process.
 Their task is to facilitate all the necessary work in the next two months, aiming to build a new constitutional system that serves the Syrian people."

 Currently, after the nationwide curfew was issued, most shops across Syria remain closed.
 But some economic activities are gradually returning, the Central Bank of Syria and some commercial banks have reopened, employees have been asked to return to work.
 The Syrian currency will also continue to be used.